Neolithic Pottery Bowl and Vessel Fragment Set | Circa 4000–2000 BCE

 Condition

-Both pieces exhibit surface wear, minor abrasions, and natural patina consistent with great age.
-Despite their fragmentary state, they remain highly evocative examples of Neolithic craftsmanship and daily life.
+Both pieces show surface wear, minor abrasions, and natural patina consistent with their considerable age.
+Despite their fragmentary state, they remain evocative examples of early ceramic craftsmanship.

 Bowl: